 The ADT's two routes through Illinois are quite different in character.
 The Northern Midwest Route is across land that is flat to slightly undulating mostly along two canals.
 By contrast, the Southern Midwest Route goes through very hilly country, untouched by glaciers.
 This area is known as the Illinois Ozarks or the Shawnee Hills and geologically remains much as it has been for eons.

-This part of the trail is divided into three segments totalling 219 miles, mostly trails, sidewalks, and little used roads.
+This part of the trail is divided into three segments totaling 219 miles, mostly trails, sidewalks, and little used roads.

-Detailed Trail Description Southern Route This section of the trail consists of three segments, totalling 284 miles, mostly on gravel and paved roads/shoulders.
+This section of the trail consists of three segments, totaling 284 miles, mostly on gravel and paved roads/shoulders.

 Indiana State line to intersection with the River to River Trail — 41 miles